 - Vanilla extract

 If you follow my blog and read my recipes, you will notice that most dinners consist of a combination of these ingredients.
-For instance, tonight we had one of my go-to, easy dinners: grilled chicken breasts, roasted sweet potatoes, and okra, spinach and tomatoes.
+For instance, one of our go-to, easy dinners is roasted vegetables, grilled chicken breasts, roasted sweet potatoes, and okra, spinach and tomatoes.

-For the veggie side, I put a bag of frozen okra in a small pot with a can of diced tomatoes, a handful of fresh spinach, about a half a cup of chicken broth, and a couple dashes of balsamic vinegar.
+For the veggie side, I put a bag of frozen okra in a small pot with a jar of diced tomatoes, or fresh if they’re getting soft, a handful of fresh spinach, about a half a cup of veggie broth, and a couple dashes of balsamic vinegar.
 I brought it to a boil, and then let it simmer while everything else finished cooking.
 It’s an easy side that can be ready in less than ten minutes.
 You can serve it over rice, with beans, shrimp, or chicken, and it can be a meal in itself!
 We all love it.

 Everything I used tonight is on this list.
 And there are countless alternatives for meals that can be made with this list.